Singh: Usage

-Rajputs may have "Singh" as a middle name or last name (e.g. Manish Singh Parmar).
-Numerous Yadavs also use this as their middle name (e.g. Mulayam Singh Yadav).
-To stop the practice of caste system in Sikhism, some Sikhs append "Khalsa" to Singh (e.g. Harinder Singh Khalsa).
-Some Sikhs and Rajputs add the names of their native villages instead (e.g. Harcharan Singh Longowal, after Longowal, Pratap Singh Khachariyawas after Khachariyawas).
-In order to create a casteless society, many first generation Indians and Nepalis changed their surnames to "Singh", which is now a common, neutral and non caste specific surname.

 Originally, a common practice among the Rajput men was to have "Singh" as their last name, while Rajput women had the last name 'Kanwar'.
-However, now, many Rajput women have Singh in their name (e.g. Prashanti Singh) as well.
+However, now, many Rajput women have Singh in their name as well.

+Nepal

+Singh is a common name in Nepal; the appellation has acquired caste-neutral status due to its wide scale adoption by many members of Nepali society.
+Some notable examples of Nepalis with the middle name/surname Singh are:

+Amar Singh Thapa, Ranodip Singh, and Pratap Singh Shah.

 Outside South Asia

+Singh is a common Hindu name in Guyana.
+Some Indian immigrants to British Guiana are believed to have adopted surnames traditionally associated with high caste status, including Sharma and Tiwari (Brahmin), as well as Singh (Kshatriya).

 A section of around a million adherents of Sikhism that live abroad in Western countries only keep Singh or Kaur as their last name.
 This has caused legal problems in immigration procedures, especially in Canada.
 For a decade, the Canadian High Commission in New Delhi stated in letters to its Sikh clients that "the names Kaur and Singh do not qualify for the purpose of immigration to Canada", requiring people with these surnames to adopt new ones.
 The ban was denounced by the Sikh community, after which the Citizenship and Immigration Canada announced it was dropping the policy, calling the whole issue a misunderstanding based on a "poorly worded" letter.